blankoworld/eli/README.md

   * type: Add here **user** OR **group** if you want to follow a user OR a group
   * user: Add here the name of the user (or the group) you want to follow
   * max: Add here the number of statuses you want to display.
-By default identica seems to only give 20 statuses.
+By default StatusNet seems to only give 20 statuses.
   * tag: The name of the tag we should change to display all statuses.
 In the previous example, the div with ID equal to *content* would be changed.
 But you can add another ID.

 ## Read code